KnowOneActual/web-health-scanner/README.md

 * **Incompleteness:** I couldn't gather deep, validated metrics (like Lighthouse scores) without moving to official **APIs**.
 * **Security Risk:** Heavy reliance on external command-line tools and unchecked user input created high-severity **vulnerabilities**.

-To make the project fundamentally better and more reliable, a **strategic pivot** was necessary.
+To make the project better and more reliable, a **strategic pivot** was necessary.
 I realized that a truly robust tool needed to prioritize stability and security over the initial design.
 This journey confirmed that I needed to be able to pivot and be flexible from the original design to make something ultimately better.

 ### Key Learnings & Improvements